iamihgam/biomettha/content/home/whoweare.md

   css_style:
   css_class:
 ---
-Biomettha Eco Research specialises in  research, consultancy, and diagnostic services in the field of aquaculture.
-Mentored by scientists from Central Institute of Brackishwater Aquaculture (ICAR), we spearhead a -- *digitally science based approach* -- in colloboration with consultants, farmers, and research groups, since 2015.
+Biomettha Eco Research specializes in research, consultancy, and diagnostic services in aquaculture.
+Mentored by scientists from Central Institute of Brackishwater Aquaculture (ICAR), we spearhead a -- *digitally science based approach* -- in collaboration with consultants, farmers, and research groups, since 2015.